[ad – gifted product]

 My folate (vitamin B9), liver function, HbA1c (blood sugar) were all normal or optimal, which is great news!
 This includes five cholesterol measures and seven different tests for liver function.
 Based off my results, they have recommended that in future I check my advanced iron profile as well as my testosterone profile which both look really interesting.
 Separately from the subscription packages they also have a few stand-alone tests which look great, including cortisol and hormone tests which are definitely something I’d like to look into in the future.

 All in all, I think this is a really amazing service.
 If you can afford it, it’s definitely much easier than booking appointments with your GP as well as being quicker and more detailed.
 Doing these tests also gives you some back-up if there is anything you would like to take to your GP so you’ll know a little more about what you’re discussing.
 The customer service is great and it really is worth the cost – particularly if you have a very busy lifestyle.
 Thriva takes away the excuse of being too busy to look after yourself, and I think most of us need to take care of our health a little better.

-Use code: ITSGEMMA50 for 50% off your first test from Thriva.
+Use code: GEM10 for 10% off your first test from Thriva.